 In this way, a new diary is more than a mere passive volume of reminders: it’s a testament to optimism and a record of achievement.
 For this is where you mark the intention to not only be more organised but also use your days to more devastating effect, read more books, see better movies and arrange more life-affirming activities.
 It’s where you start to balance (on paper at least) work, home and life.
 And for me, it’s the first step to embedding any desired new habits into my consciousness (regular exercise, anyone?).
 After all, as former Montblanc CEO Norbert Platt once said, ‘The act of putting pen to paper encourages pause for thought.
 This in turn makes us think more deeply about life, which helps us regain our equilibrium.’
 So you see, it’s not just a diary, it’s an annual manifesto in waiting!

-First published in the January 2013 edition of ELLE Decoration UK
+First published as my Editor’s Letter in the January 2013 edition of ELLE Decoration UK